B2ORG/T6-B2OP-PATCH/README.md

 ## Overriding fridge weapon

-Player is allowed to override weapons for himself and his team in the fridge until either round 11 or first use of the fridge.
+Player is allowed to override weapons for themselves and their team in the fridge until either round 11 or first use of the fridge.
 This functionality does not allow for inserting weapons that are not normally allowed to be put in the fridge by the game.
 To override fridge weapon, a DVAR `fridge` has to be set to the right value.

 Values from this DVAR can be seen above (in the [Overriding box weapon](#overriding-box-weapon) section), but in order to put upgraded weapon in the fridge, a `+` has to be added in front of the weapon key.
+Weapon can be also suffixed with an attachment the game permits to be on an upgraded weapon.

 Example for normal weapon: